-Having a company secretary has become a legal requirement for all companies established in Singapore.
-Furthermore, it is undeniable that company secretaries play an essential role in running a business.
+A company secretary holds the responsibility of administration and advisory to the business. is a mandatory requirement for companies in Singapore.
+So it is undeniable that company secretaries play an essential role in running a business.

 Therefore, planning to appoint a secretary for the business is a must if you are going to open your own company in Singapore.
 With that being said, BBCIncorp will provide you with an insight into who can be a company secretary in Singapore as well as what their role and responsibilities are.

-3. Roles and Responsibilities of Company Secretary in Singapore
+Roles and responsibilities of company secretary in Singapore

 In general, a company secretary has two main roles: